input-output-hk/atala-prism/prism-sdk/docs/src/main/paradox/modules/connector.md

 val request = authenticator.signConnectorRequest(Array(0.toByte), privateKey)
 ```

-`RequestAuthenticator` does not simply sign the provided data, but also appends a random nonce to it which you can examine like this:
+`RequestAuthenticator` signs the provided data *and* appends a random nonce to it, which you can examine with this code:
 ```scala mdoc:to-string
 request.requestNonce